 Tulsa Public Schools Favorite Recipe Secrets Revealed

 Remember those big School Cinnamon Rolls served with a bowl of Bean Chowder?
 What about Cowboy Bread?
 (Is it cake or is it bread?)
 Or Wacky Cake?
 Just the name is enough to make you smile.
 When the Tulsa Public Schools served up these favorites, kids left the lunch boxes at home, and more parents showed up to have lunch with their kids.
-Now, thanks to the Tulsa Public Schools willingness to share, you can make these old school favorites at home.
+Now, thanks to the Tulsa Public Schools’ willingness to share their recipes, you can make these old school favorites at home.

 - 1 pkg. yeast